There are many reasons why people choose equity release

 Gifting to a family member

 Equity release can be used to gift money to a family member.
-This could be a way to help them with their own financial needs, such as buying a home or clearing their existing debts
+This could be a way to help them with their own financial needs, such as buying a home or clearing their existing debts.

 Pay off existing debts

 If you have any existing debts, such as credit card debt or personal loans, equity release can help you to pay them off.
 This can free up your monthly income and put more money in your pocket.
+However, you should always think carefully before securing a loan against your home to repay existing debt.

 Help with regular bills

-Money can be tight in retirement.
+For some, money can be tight in retirement.
 Equity release can help boost your finances to allow you to live a more comfortable later life.

 Home improvements